Pathoschild/Stardew.ModBuildConfig/README.md

 ﻿**Stardew.ModBuildConfig** is an open-source NuGet package which automates the build configuration for crossplatform [Stardew Valley](http://stardewvalley.net/) mods that use SMAPI.

+## Usage
+Basically this package lets you write your mod once, and compile it on any computer.
+It detects your current platform (Linux, Mac, or Windows) and game path, and injects the right references automatically.
+You can also target a specific platform to create a mod package compatible with that platform.

-The configuration...
+More specifically, the configuration...

-1. detects the operating system (Linux, Mac, or Windows) and the Stardew Valley install path;
+1. detects the operating system and Stardew Valley path;
-2. injects the correct references to Stardew Valley, SMAPI, and XNA/MonoGame;
+2. injects the right references to Stardew Valley, SMAPI, and XNA/MonoGame for your platform;
-3. (on Windows) configures Visual Studio so you can launch the game for debugging;
+3. configures Visual Studio so you can launch the game for debugging (_Windows only_);
-4. and adds a `GamePath` variable which can be used to automate mod installation during testing if desired.
+4. and adds a `GamePath` variable which can be used to script mod packaging if desired.

 ## Installation
 ### Creating a new mod